JoshuaSerota/claimable-test/README.md

     ```
     .\.venv\Scripts\activate.bat
     ```
+    Note: Before using this module in a new terminal instance, you will have to run the above command again.

 5. Install needed python packages with the following command in the terminal.
     ```
     pip install -r ./requirements.txt